Proton0/fbutil/README.md

 ## Uploading the framebuffer

 > [!IMPORTANT]
-> This script requires `adb` and root access to the device.
+> This script requires root access to the device.

 Push the `util` folder to your device
 ```bash